apache/iotdb/docs/SystemDesign/TsFile/Format.md

 ### 3.2 TsFileResource Print Tool

-After building the server, the startup script of this tool will appear under the `server\target\iotdb-server-0.11.1\tools\tsfileToolSet` directory.
+After building the server, the startup script of this tool will appear under the `tools\tsfileToolSet` directory.

 Command: